 Spooky occurrence: A man in Cavalier’s uniform and an unknown lady, draped in white had been seen by many, roaming in the main bar area.

-Suggested Read: 10 Haunted Places In Delhi And Haunted Stories Surrounding Them
+Suggested Read: The 15 Most Haunted Places In Delhi You Must Visit

 Greenwich Foot Tunnel is an underground tunnel, beneath River Thames, stretching from Isle of Dogs to Greenwich.
 This public highway, inaugurated in 1902 is a free walkway for all, but after sunset, this dimly lit tunnel turns out to be one of the most haunted places in London.
 The pin drop silence inside the tunnel, sounds of dripping water from the roof and scary ambience always scare the hell out of every person, walking by.